furqanx/furqanx/README.md

 ### Hi there 👋

-- 🔭 I’m currently a student in Syiah Kuala University
+- 🔭 Student in Syiah Kuala University
 - 🌱 I’m currently focusing on Software development based on Web Application
 - 📫 How to reach me: www.linkedin.com/in/furqan-al-ghifari-zulva-02852318b
 - ⚡ Fun fact: i love chocolate 😄